Rate-Induced Tipping to Metastable Zombie Fires: The Nonautonomous Soil-Carbon Model

 \section{The Nonautonomous Soil-Carbon Model}

-The starting point of our analysis is a discussion of the soil-carbon model introduced by Luke and Cox~\cite{luke_soil_2011}.
+The starting point of our analysis is a discussion of the conceptual soil-carbon model introduced by Luke and Cox~\cite{luke_soil_2011}.
 This model describes the time evolution of the soil temperature $T$ and soil carbon concentration $C$ in peat soils

 The model incorporates three soil processes and one time-varying external input.
-The first process describes equilibration of the soil temperature $T$ with atmospheric temperature $T_a$ according to Newton's Law of Cooling~\cite{maruyama_newtons_2021}, at a rate that depends on the soil-to-atmosphere heat transfer coefficient $\lambda$ and the specific heat capacity of the soil $\mu$.
+The first process describes {\sw balancing of the soil, $T$, and atmospheric, $T_a$, temperatures towards a thermal equilibrium} according to Newton's Law of Cooling, at a rate that depends on the soil-to-atmosphere heat transfer coefficient $\lambda$ and the specific heat capacity of the soil $\mu$.
 The second process describes a linear increase in the soil carbon concentration $C$ over time at a rate $\Pi$, due to carbon generated from decaying plant litter and other processes referred to as ``Gross Primary Production"~\cite{roy_terrestrial_2001}.\footnote{Note that $dC/dt$ is the ``Net Primary Production" in the model.} The third and only nonlinear process in the model describes temperature-sensitive microbial activity in the soil in terms of the soil respiration function $R_s(T)$.
-This process couples the dynamics of $T$ and $C$, and is discussed in detail in section~\ref{sec:msrhms}.
+This process couples the dynamics of $T$ and $C$, and is discussed in detail in section~\ref{sec: rtscm}\ref{sec:msrhms}.
 Atmospheric temperature $T_a(rt)$ is a time-varying external input, which represents weather anomalies or climate variation.
 The {\em rate parameter} $r > 0$ quantifies the time scale of climatic variability and is the key {\em input parameter} in the model.
-An important aspect of our study is that we use realistic values of the soil parameters based on~\cite{luke_soil_2011}, which are given in Table~\ref{tab: Parameter Table} in the Appendix, a realistic soil respiration function $R_s(T)$ introduced in section~\ref{sec:msrhms}, and realistic climate-change scenarios $T_a(rt)$ based on real weather data from Cherskii in Siberia~\cite{noauthor_chersky_nodate}; see the arrow in figure~\ref{fig:RateMap}.
+An important aspect of our study is that we use realistic values of the soil parameters based on~\cite{luke_soil_2011}, which are given in Table 1 in the electronic appendix, a realistic soil respiration function $R_s(T)$ introduced in section~\ref{sec: rtscm}\ref{sec:msrhms}, and realistic climate-change scenarios $T_a(rt)$ based on real weather data from Cherskii in Siberia~\cite{noauthor_chersky_nodate}; see the arrow in fig.~\ref{fig:RateMap}.